craig-m-unsw/linux-sysadmin-lab/README.md

 time python3 code/ssh-test.py
 ```

-note: the IP in `ssh-test.py` will need updating on Hyper-V as no static IP can be set with that provider (platform [limitation](https://www.vagrantup.com/docs/providers/hyperv/limitations)).
+Hyper-V note: the IP's in `ssh-test.py` will need updating as no static IP can be set (platform [limitation](https://www.vagrantup.com/docs/providers/hyperv/limitations)).